8 Signs You're Not Drinking Enough Water

 If you notice that your skin isn’t producing oils, it’s a sign that you’re dehydrated and need to consume more water.

 To conclude, many of your body’s functions depend on water intake.
-Not getting enough water can cause undesirable reactions and disease.
+Not drinking enough water can cause undesirable reactions and disease.